UUcoffeeCup

 Wednesdays + GATHERING Join the next Gathering at SNUUC on Wednesdays from 1 to 2 pm.

-Monday, May 13 - Next Lectio Divina on Zoom
+Monday, July 8 - Next Lectio Divina

 Scroll down for more information about these and other meetings